Milkshiift/GoofCord/README.md

 ### How can I access the settings?
 - Multiple ways:
 - Right-click on the tray icon and click `Open Settings`
 - Open Discord settings and scroll down until you see information about versions.
-Click on the ArmCord version and the settings window will pop out.
+Click on the GoofCord version and the settings window will pop out.
 - Press `Ctrl+Shift+'` shortcut.

 ### Where can I find the source code?